luzogue970/linked-blog-starter-md/cours/Anglais/diapo.md

 ### **3.1 Initiatives to Combat Disinformation**

 The rise of AI in generating disinformation has sparked efforts to counter these threats.
 One key initiative is the d==evelopment of== ==**AI-driven fact-checking tools**====.== These tools automatically detect and flag false information by cross-referencing multiple sources and utilizing machine learning algorithms to assess content credibility.
-There are several **projects and startups** that are innovating in this space, aiming to ==enhance the speed and accuracy of fact-checking processes==.
+There are several **projects and startups** that are innovating in this space, aiming to ==enhance the speed and accuracy of fact-checking processes==. for exemple : Logically UK-based entreprise

 ### **3.2 Role of Governments and Corporations**